Faculty of Law and Administration of the Jagiellonian University: Organisation

 Before graduation from the Master of Laws programme, students are obliged to complete 10 obligatory courses, 11 out of 21 fundamental courses, 2-year seminar of specialisation in a chosen Chair, 3-month apprenticeship, and a number of courses of specialisation (about 100 courses available), which should allow students to obtain 300 ECTS credits.
 The degree is granted after submitting Master's thesis and passing Master's Examination before a commission appointed by student's Chair of specialisation.

 Location

-Faculty buildings are situated in the historic centre of Krakow:
+Faculty buildings are situated in the historic centre of Kraków: